Teach2Practice

 Continuous reflection:

-Process-accompanying in the seminar (incl. teaching evaluation of the KIT); inclusion of heterogeneous experiences (e.g. school internships).
+Process-accompanying in the seminar (incl. teaching evaluation of KIT); inclusion of heterogeneous experiences (e.g. school internships).

 Scientific discourse: